grahambell/taco/doc/action/set_value.rst

-.. _set_value:

-set_value
+Set value
 =========

+.. default-domain:: taco
+.. highlight:: json
+.. action:: set_value

 Sets the value of a variable.

-.. highlight:: json

 ::